amscanne/huptime/README.md

 For example:

-    # Start a zero-downtime netcat.
+    # Start a zero downtime netcat.
     huptime --revive nc -l 9000 < message.txt &

     # Clients will always find a server...